kamillionlabs/hateoflux-documentation/docs/core-concepts/core-concepts.md

 title: "Core Concepts"
 layout: default
 nav_order: 3
+has_toc: false
 ---

 # Core Concepts
 {: .no_toc }

-Understanding the core concepts of **hateoflux** is key to building hypermedia-driven APIs that follow HATEOAS principles.
-This section provides a concise overview of the essential components: the representation model, link building, and assemblers.
+Understanding the core concepts of hateoflux is key to building hypermedia-driven APIs that follow HATEOAS principles.

 ## Representation Model
 Learn how hateoflux wraps resources to enhance domain objects with hypermedia links and embedded resources, following the HAL (Hypertext Application Language) standard.